KEY TAKEAWAYS

 SUMMARY

 Group benefits in Canada are evolving to prioritize holistic employee wellbeing.
-In 2025, the top employee benefits trends include modular group plans, flexible wellness and health spending accounts, and expanded coverage for mental health, fertility, and pet care.
+In 2026, the top employee benefits trends include modular group plans, flexible wellness and health spending accounts, and expanded coverage for mental health, fertility, and pet care.
 Employers are integrating virtual therapy, DEI-focused benefits like gender-affirming care, and tech-enabled claims platforms.
 There’s a growing focus on preventive care, AI-powered personalization, and inclusive support for gig, remote, and part-time workers.
-These trends reflect a shift toward employee-centric, data-driven group benefits that foster retention, engagement, and workplace culture
+These trends reflect a shift toward employee-centric, data-driven group benefits that foster retention, engagement, and workplace culture.

 Written By